Gas for a BBQ: What Type of Gas for BBQ - BBQ Gas Bottle - Barbecue Gas Bottle

 Gas for a BBQ (patio gas) is utilised in numerous different applications, including many that are far from barbecuing and the patio.
 The common factor is the need for a small and/or portable fuel source.

 Common residential uses include gas BBQ, patio heaters, pizza ovens, smokers, spit roasters, outdoor fire pits, gas lights, and mosquito traps, as well as caravans.

 There are also some that are a bit more exotic, like outboard motors, lawn mowers, bird scaring canons, and more.

 The small gas bottles can have commercial uses, including portable generators, floor polishers, blow torches, soldering, industrial burners, jewellery melting and moulding, small kilns, flame weeders, floor sanitisers for livestock enclosures and various other applications.

-Where Does BBQ Gas Come From?
+Where Does Gas for a BBQ Come From?

 It is liquefied through pressurisation and stored in BBQ gas bottles.

-How Does BBQ Gas Work?
+How Does Gas for a BBQ Work?

+Gas for a BBQ (patio gas) is stored under pressure, as liquid gas is in BBQ gas bottles.
 Almost all of the uses for BBQ gas involve the use of the gas vapour, not the liquefied gas.